wp-plugins/lightbox-plus/tags/1.5.2/readme.txt

 Lightbox Plus uses WordPress's built in jQuery library.

+Read the FAQ first if you are having problems.

+Lightbox Plus <strong><em>DOES NOT</em></strong> work with WordPress' built in gallery feature.

 = IMPORTANT 1.5 UPGRADE INFORMATION =
 See the change log for information regarding this upgrading to version 1.5 of Lightbox Plus.
 There are significant differences from previous versions.